 - This research activity can be a research project, audit or service evaluation and must be related to the hand or upper limb.
 The project must also be completed within 2 years.

-- Applicants must be a member of BAHT, registered for at least one year before applying for funding.
+- Applicants must be a full member of BAHT, registered for at least one year before applying for funding.
 Associate BAHT members are not eligible.

 - There is no upper or lower limit to the amount that can be requested.
 An applicant can request the full £20,000 or any denomination of this amount depending on the needs of the project.

 - The award can be given to one or multiple successful applicants so long as the total awarded does not exceed £20,000